JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

 #### Choose a library to consume flows from iOS

-In this tutorial, you can choose between the [KMP-NativeCoroutines](https://github.com/rickclephas/KMP-NativeCoroutines) and [SKIE](https://github.com/touchlab/SKIE/) libraries.
-Both are open-sources solutions that help work with flows in iOS.
-They support cancellation and generics with flows, something that the Kotlin/Native compiler doesn't provide by default yet.
+In this tutorial, you can choose between the [KMP-NativeCoroutines](https://github.com/rickclephas/KMP-NativeCoroutines) and [SKIE](https://github.com/touchlab/SKIE/) libraries that help work with flows in iOS.
+Both are open-sources solutions that support cancellation and generics with flows, something that the Kotlin/Native compiler doesn't provide by default yet.

 The SKIE library augments the Objective-C API produced by the Kotlin Multiplatform compiler.
+SKIE transforms flows into an equivalent of the Swift's `AsyncSequence` structure.
+Rather than using a wrapper, it looks like any other Swift library when calling it from Swift.

 Using SKIE is less verbose as it doesn't use wrappers around flows.
 It's easier to set up because it will be part of the framework rather than a dependency that needs to be added as a CocoaPod or SPM file.
 Apart from flows, SKIE also supports [other features](https://skie.touchlab.co/features/).

 The KMP-NativeCoroutines library helps you consume suspending functions and flows from iOS.
 It's a more tried-and-tested option, and may be a more stable solution at the moment.
+KMP-NativeCoroutines supports of `async`/`await`, Combine, and RxSwift approaches to concurrency while SKIE supports of `async`/`await` only.

 #### Option 1.
 Configure KMP-NativeCoroutines {initial-collapse-state="collapsed"}